 I’m growing more concerned about my relationship with credit card issuers.
 We’ve been getting along mostly well for several years.
 I charge many of my expenses, pay my bills on time, collect some rewards, and they don’t levy any additional fees.
 These companies are certainly making money off of me through the interchange fees they charge the merchants with whom I do business, but my bank accounts still mostly benefit from the use of credit cards.

 One such method is through annual fees.
 Until recently, annual credit card fees were reserved for cards with concierge benefits and sub-prime borrowers.
 Now, if issuers feel you aren’t using your credit card enough, you may be required to pay a fee.
-Back in November, Bank of America announced the addition of annual fees for some customers.
-Citi has recently sent communication to many of its credit card customers to provide the option of opting out of a new $60 fee.

 I’ve been using credit cards for at least sixteen years, and I’m certain I wouldn’t know how many accounts I have unless I pull a recent credit report.
 I have three cards in my wallet, two for personal use and one for business.
 For several other accounts, I get new cards in the mail every so often.
 I file them away without activating them.
 Other issuers may not have my current address, so it is possible there are other inactive accounts I don’t know about.